greymeister/bg3_party_export/README.md

 Then save and reload, your characters should be marked as avatars and be able to visit camp etc.

+### Wizard Spellbook Learned Spells

+I have not had a chance to use the new Larian Toolkit, and not sure if that will help but right now I have not been able to read a wizard's learned spells and populate the party preset and have it import properly.

+What I plan to do is generate the scrolls for a character's learned spells and add those to the inventory.

 ## Status *WIP*

 This is still very much a work in progress.
 Still working on the following:

-* Wizard Learned Spells
+* Wizard Learned Spells -> create scrolls to replace
-* Inventory

-Would like to fix/implement the following:
+Would be nice to fix/implement the following:

 * Statuses
 * Tadpole Powers
-* Inventory
-* Custom/Modded Origins Working

-Unfortunately I can only go by existing examples as there is no real specification or guide to what they can contain.
+Unfortunately I can only go by existing examples as there is no specification or guide to party presets.